 Data and/ or subjects are considered anonymous when no identifying information is collected from the subject and when no one, not even the researcher(s), can link direct or indirect identifying data to the individual who provided it (e.g., a subject from a minority ethnic group might be identifiable based on the research sample or analyzing a combination of all data may link a subject to the data).
 "Anonymity" and "confidentiality" do not have the same meaning and are not interchangeable.
 Also see de-identified.

 Data that has been stripped of all direct identifiers, but links each data piece by some randomly assigned code, which is linked to identifiable information (e.g., name, student id).
-The linking file must be separate from the coded data set and may be held by someone on the research team or someone not directly collecting and analyzing the data (e.g., Institutional Research).
+The linking file must be separate from the coded data set and may be held by someone on the research team or someone not directly collecting and analyzing the data (e.g., Institutional Effectiveness, Research & Assessment).
 The code itself may not contain identifiers (e.g., subject initials).
 Coded data is not considered anonymous or de-identified.

 Data and/ or subjects are considered confidential when a link between the data and the individual who provided it is known and the research team knows of particular individuals who have participated in the research.
 There is an expectation that information provided to the researchers will not be disclosed in a manner inconsistent with disclosure procedures or to others outside the research team, except as clearly noted in the consent document.
 "Confidentiality" and "anonymity" do not have the same meaning and are not interchangeable.

 An individual with expertise or knowledge concerning a specific topic who is asked to assist an IRB in the review of issues that require expertise beyond or in addition to that available on the IRB.
 For example, an IRB may seek the expertise of an outside consultant regarding a study’s methodology, population, locale, or risks.